October 16, 2024

 A strong reputation reflects effective public relations, serving as a valuable asset for individuals and organizations alike.

-Libel and slander are both types of defamation, which involve making false statements that can harm a person's reputation.
+Libel and slander are two types of defamation, which involve making false statements that can harm a person's reputation.
 The primary difference lies in their medium: libel is tangible and can be expressed in print, writing, or pictures, while slander is intangible and can be expressed in spoken words or gestures.

 Laws governing defamatory statements have deep historical roots, dating back to before the American Revolution.
 While proving defamation in court can be challenging, the rise of the internet has made such claims more common.
 With just a click, defamatory statements can spread across the globe, drawing the attention of federal agencies and complicating the landscape of public discourse.